 The plague entered Athens through the city's port of Piraeus.
 The Greek historian Thucydides recorded the outbreak in his monumental work on the Peloponnesian War (431-404 BCE) between Athens and Sparta.
 According to various scholars, by its end, the epidemic killed upwards of one-third of the population; a population which numbered 250,000-300,000 in the 5th century BCE.
 By most accounts, the plague which struck Athens was the most lethal episode of illness in the history of Classical Greece.

-Thucydides, in the History of the Peloponnesian War, paused in his narrative of the war to provide an extremely detailed description of the symptoms of those he observed to be afflicted; symptoms he shared as he too was struck by the illness.
-Despite his lack of medical training, Thucydides provided a vivid account of a variety of ailments which afflicted the diseases:
+Thucydides, in the History of the Peloponnesian War, paused in his narrative of the war to provide an extremely detailed description of the symptoms of those he observed to be afflicted; symptoms he shared as he, too, was struck by the illness.
+Despite his lack of medical training, Thucydides provided a vivid account of a variety of ailments that afflicted the diseases:

 Violent heats in the head; redness and inflammation of the eyes; throat and tongue quickly suffused with blood; breath became unnatural and fetid; sneezing and hoarseness; violent cough' vomiting; retching; violent convulsions; the body externally not so hot to the touch, nor yet pale; a livid color inkling to red; breaking out in pustules and ulcers.
 (2.49-2.50)

 Thucydides further described patients whose fever was so intense that they preferred to be naked than wearing any clothing that touched their skin; some even preferred to be submerged in cold water.
 Thucydides observed that the ill were "tormented by an unceasing thirst" which was not satiated regardless of the amount of liquids consumed.
 Many of the sick found it difficult to sleep, instead, displaying a constant restlessness.
 Many of the sufferers died within 7-9 days from the onset of symptoms.